Legoless/Dominus/README.md

 Dominus is an easy to use bootstrap command line tool for Continuous Integration.
 It allows completely automated deployment from console and/or [Travis CI](https://travis-ci.com), which can be triggered remotely by specific build branches.
 Dominus also helps with increasing the quality of your projects, by integrating different tools into one streamlined development workflow.

-In many ways it is similar to [**FastLane**](https://github.com/KrauseFx/fastlane), but it has less features and it is easier to integrate.
+In many ways it is similar to [**FastLane**](https://github.com/KrauseFx/fastlane), but it has far less features and it is easier to integrate.
 In fact is uses Fastlane under the hood to keep compatible.

 **Dominus has only one specific goal: Easy integration.** As much information as possible should be read from project file instead of asking developer to set things in configuration file.
 Dominus generates a basic Fastlane file and runs fastlane with prepared configuration.